Hats off to Charlie Hebdo. This is tomorrow’s cover:

 Nice work, firebombers.

-The offices of French satirical magazine Charlie Hebdo has been firebombed, causing extensive damage, because the latest edition, entitled Charia Hebdo, carried a cartoon of Mohammed on the cover.
+The offices of French satirical magazine Charlie Hebdo have been firebombed, causing extensive damage, because the latest edition, entitled Charia Hebdo, carried a cartoon of Mohammed on the cover.

 A single petrol bomb was thrown through the window at approximately 3am.
 There were no injuries.